Setting up an Adwords Campaign

 Mobile users have different needs and respond and interact with messages differently than desktop users.
 According to Google running and optimising a separate mobile campaign can increase your CTR by 11.5%.
 It is vital to ensure you have a mobile strategy before you start any campaign.

 11. Lack of Ad Extensions

 Make the best use of ad extensions as they provide you with the opportunity of showing extra information outside of the character limit allowed.
-It helps to improve your ad’s visibility and often increase the CTR of your ads.
-They provide valuable ways for users to learn more about your business or interact with your ad such as making a phone call, seeing your address, or quickly accessing links to important pages of your website.
+It helps to improve your ad’s visibility and often increases the CTR of your ads.
+They provide valuable ways for users to learn more about your business or interact with your ad such as by making a phone call, seeing your address, or quickly accessing links to important pages of your website.
 Want to know more about ad extensions?
 You can find some tips here.

-12. Do not Google Your Own Ads
+12. Do Not Google Your Own Ads

-Most people think its ok to search for their own ads as long as they don’t click on them but this is not the case.
+Most people think it's ok to search for their own ads as long as they don’t click on them but this is not the case.
 Just searching keywords that match your ads and then not clicking on them can hurt your quality score and Click-Through-Rate (CTR) so Google will deem them to be irrelevant to the search terms.
 The lower your quality score, the higher your cost per click.
 Instead, use the Adwords Preview Tool to view your ads.